r4ns3k/r4ns3k.github.io/_posts/2023-04-05-What-the-heck-is-computer-networks?.md

 a computern network is a collection of communicating devices connected together<br>

 devices uses computer network to communicate with each other and share resources,access internet...etc<br>

+Inorder to computers communicate they must have protocol .That we will see in next post.
 <!--
 lan with switch image
 lan with router